tottaka/NodePyUtil/README.md

 # NodePyUtil
 A C# WinForms(.NET Framework 4.6.1) GUI utility for interfacing with the NodeMCU (ESP8266) running MicroPython.
 Sorry for the sloppy code - if you would like to contribute to this project/clean it up, please do not hesitate!
-I made this quick & dirty project as an alternative to the [Adafruit MicroPython Tool](https://github.com/scientifichackers/ampy).
+I made this quick & dirty project as a proof of concept alternative to the [Adafruit MicroPython Tool](https://github.com/scientifichackers/ampy), and I use it for my own personal use.
+This project is meant to only be used as a base/learning experience for your own version, but I will keep the repo updated with bug fixes that are found.

 ## Installation
 I made the project in Visual Studio 2019, so it's best to open it with that and either run it from there or build it and use the standalone executable file.